 The School of Management is committed to excellence in applied research.

-Our research strengths fall into three major interrelated areas:
+Our research strengths fall into four major interrelated areas:

 People, organisations and work focuses on the leadership and management of people in the workplace, as well as the wider economic, political, social and cultural environment in which organisations operate.